Learn how nanotechnology has transformed the world

-Design and create your own nano structures
+Design and create your own solar cell and solar car

 Camp participants will work in small teams on the week’s projects.
 All lectures and lab activities will be taught by ECE faculty and current graduate and undergraduate students.

-All of the Electrify Tech Camps will include recreational activities, daily lunches at a U-M cafeteria, and special activities designed to introduce the camper to Engineering at Michigan.
+Nano-Size It will include recreational activities, daily lunches at a U-M cafeteria, and special activities designed to introduce the camper to Engineering at Michigan.